cloudevents/spec/discovery.md

 There are several discovery use cases to consider from the viewpoint of event consumers.

-1. What sources are available, and what event types do they produce, and (optionally) what `source` attributes are available?
+1. What providers are available, and what event types do they produce?
-2. What event types are available, and from which providers.
+2. What event types are available, and from which providers?

 The second case becomes relevant if multiple providers support the same event types.
 Use case 1 is likely the dominant use case.
 Given the example of a public